ValidMind for model development 3 — Integrate custom tests

 ❌ High Pearson Correlation

-The High Pearson Correlation test evaluates the linear relationships between feature pairs to identify potential redundancy or multicollinearity.
-The results table presents the top ten strongest absolute correlations, listing the feature pairs, their Pearson correlation coefficients, and a Pass/Fail status based on a threshold of 0.3.
-Only one feature pair exceeds the threshold, while the remaining pairs show lower correlation magnitudes.
+The High Pearson Correlation test identifies pairs of features in the dataset that exhibit strong linear relationships, with the aim of detecting potential feature redundancy or multicollinearity.
+The results table lists the top ten feature pairs ranked by the absolute value of their Pearson correlation coefficients, along with a Pass or Fail status based on a threshold of 0.3.
+Only one feature pair exceeds the threshold, while the remaining pairs show lower correlation values and pass the test criteria.

 Key insights:

-• One feature pair exceeds correlation threshold: The pair (Age, Exited) has a correlation coefficient of 0.3449, surpassing the 0.3 threshold and resulting in a Fail status.
+• One feature pair exceeds correlation threshold: The pair (Age, Exited) has a Pearson correlation coefficient of 0.3524, surpassing the 0.3 threshold and receiving a Fail status.

-• All other feature pairs below threshold: The remaining nine feature pairs have absolute correlation coefficients ranging from 0.0303 to 0.1905, all classified as Pass.
+• All other feature pairs below threshold: The remaining nine feature pairs have absolute correlation coefficients ranging from 0.0348 to 0.1923, all below the threshold and marked as Pass.

 Parameters: